-- 6.64 The objectives of this policy are to: - To protect the retailing function in the main shopping areas of the Borough. - To promote town centre vitality and viability - 6.65 Within the town centre there are a wide range of uses other than shopping, these uses include: - A2 Financial and professional services including banks, building societies and estate agents - A3 Food and Drink including restaurants and cafes - A4 Drinking Establishments including pubs and bars - A5 Hot food takeaways - 6.66 The shopping function of centres is important.
+6.65 The shopping function of centres is important.
 However, there are pressures for more non-retail uses to locate within town centres.
 Additionally, under permitted development, planning permission is not required for some changes of use from shops, A1 retail use to other uses.
 Relaxing restrictions on the proportion of non-retail units assists in the process of diversifying uses within the centre and can promote activity outside normal shopping hours.
 A balance needs to be struck between protecting the retail function of centres and allowing non-retail uses within them.
 Table 6.3 sets out restrictions on the proportion and location of uses within the primary shopping frontages of these centres.
-This table is based on recommendations within the Council's Retail Capacity and Leisure Study, which has reviewed the extent of primary and secondary shopping frontages within the city centre, town and district centres. - 6.67 Changes of use from non-retail to A1 retail uses will generally be encouraged; however, where Conservation Areas and Listed Buildings are involved, some properties may be better suited to non-retail use because of the potentially harmful effects of inserting a shop front.
-Above ground floor level where suitable opportunities arise, the Council supports the provision of new residential accommodation and office provision. - 6.68 Following the making of the CMK Alliance Business Neighbourhood Plan which replaced policy CC6 in the 2005 Local Plan, there are no restrictions on the proportion of non-retail units in the centre:MK and Intu buildings.
+This table is based on recommendations within the Council's Retail Capacity and Leisure Study, which has reviewed the extent of primary and secondary shopping frontages within the city centre, town and district centres.

+6.66 Changes of use from non-retail to A1 retail uses will generally be encouraged; however, where Conservation Areas and Listed Buildings are involved, some properties may be better suited to non-retail use because of the potentially harmful effects of inserting a shop front.
+Above ground floor level where suitable opportunities arise, the Council supports the provision of new residential accommodation and office provision.

+6.67 Following the making of the CMK Alliance Business Neighbourhood Plan which replaced policy CC6 in the 2005 Local Plan, there are no restrictions on the proportion of non-retail units in the centre:MK and Intu buildings.
 The Council will continue with this policy, which assists in diversifying uses within the city centre.